 To be honest, this isn't a deal-breaker.
 Electrical connectors can be changed if necessary.

-Most users of portable solar systems won't even care what type of connectors comes with a particular portable solar power system.
+Most users of portable solar systems won't care what type of connectors come with a portable solar power system.

-Often, they'll be using the supplied wiring harness and alligator clips to connect directly to their RV's battery bank.
+Often, they'll use the supplied wiring harness and alligator clips to connect directly to their RV battery bank.

 Or, simply change the connector ends.

-If you want to have the ability to put your portable solar panel farther away from your motorhome or travel trailer, you'll need to buy extension cables.
+That said, if you want to put your portable solar panel farther away from your motorhome or travel trailer, you'll need extension cables.

-You have to know what type of connectors your camper solar panels have so you can buy a compatible extension.
+In that case, you must know what type of connectors your camper solar panels have.
+Then, you can buy a compatible extension.